 Contestants demonstrate procedures specified in the accreditation standards for Dental Assisting Education Programs of the Commission on Dental Accreditation.
 Students compete in chair-side assisting; preparation of dental materials; infection control; and emergency, laboratory and office procedures.
 Skills evaluated may include administrative, clinical or laboratory dental areas.

 To evaluate each contestant’s preparation for employment and to recognize outstanding students for excellence and professionalism in the cinematography/short film production.
-The contest will be divided into four portions: a written exam that will assess knowledge in industry standards, a storyboard assignment to be completed in teams of two people, an interview with 1 or more judges and a short video (4.5 to 5 minutes) that will be filmed and edited on site. (meaning all work must be done between contest briefing and designated turn in time) All footage must be acquired after the contest has begun and must be filmed within the areas specified by the field assignment.
+The contest is divided into four portions: a written exam that will assess knowledge in industry standards, a storyboard assignment to be completed in teams of two people, an interview with one or more judges and a short video (4.5 to 5 minutes) that will be filmed and edited on site (meaning all work must be done between contest briefing and designated turn in time).
+All footage must be acquired after the contest has begun and must be filmed within the areas specified by the field assignment.

-Contestants will demonstrate their knowledge of developmentally appropriate practice and their ability to prepare and implement learning activities for children 3 to 5 years old.
+Contestants demonstrate their knowledge of developmentally appropriate practice and their ability to prepare and implement learning activities for children three to five years old.
 Contestants will prepare a written lesson plan and take a written test assessing their knowledge of child development and effective teaching strategies.
 They will demonstrate their understanding of the unique age-related learning characteristics of young children and the relevant social interactions as they implement the lesson.

 Contestants are required to complete a written test of questions formulated from the latest edition of the National Electric Code (NEC), a practical conduit bending exercise and hands-on installation of a conduit system, cabling system and wiring devices.
 Working from drawings and specification sheets, contestants are required to install an electrical system common in most residential and light commercial projects.
 Judging is based on general workmanship, accuracy of layout and installation, and adherence to the current NEC and standard industry safe practices.